A 3D GAN for Improved Large-pose Facial Recognition: Introduction

 \section{Introduction}

 State-of-the-art facial recognition (FR) algorithms are trained using millions of images.
 With the internet as a resource, face-images are relatively easy to come by.
 However, the distribution of semantics throughout these images is usually highly unbalanced.
 For example, the majority of available photographs are frontal portraits of smiling subjects, with images containing large poses being relatively scarce.
-Robustness to pose is currently thought to be the largest challenge for facial recognition.
+Robustness to pose is currently considered to be one of the largest challenges for FR.
 Some researchers have attempted to avoid the problem by first frontalising probe images \cite{DBLP:conf/cvpr/HassnerHPE15, DBLP:conf/cvpr/Shen0YWT18, DBLP:conf/cvpr/ZhuLYYL15}, whilst others have attempted to learn additional robustness to pose by synthetically augmenting training datasets \cite{DBLP:journals/corr/CrispellBCBM17, DBLP:conf/cvpr/DengCXZZ18, DBLP:conf/eccv/MasiTHLM16, DBLP:conf/nips/ZhaoXKLZWPSYF17}.
 We advocate this second approach since it does not require additional resources during inference.

 Synthetic augmentation of poses in training data has typically been achieved by fitting some 3D face model to input images, extracting textures, and then re-projecting those textures at modified poses \cite{DBLP:journals/corr/CrispellBCBM17, DBLP:conf/nips/ZhaoXKLZWPSYF17}.
 With recent advances in the development of Generative Adversarial Networks (GANs), however, a viable alternative has emerged.
 GANs have been shown to be capable of generating realistic images of new identities and so restricting data-augmentation to existing identities is not necessary.
 In order to generate fully synthetic training data, however, disentanglement of identity from other characteristics, such as pose, is necessary.
-Recent studies have shown that 2D methods are not capable of this disentanglement \cite{marriott2020assessment}.
+Recent studies have shown that 2D GAN methods struggle to achieve this disentanglement \cite{marriott2020assessment}.
 In this work we incorporate a 3D morphable model (3DMM) \cite{DBLP:journals/tog/LiBBL017} into a GAN so that images of new, synthetic identities can be generated, and the pose modified without identity being compromised.
 Our contributions are: